 Please don’t ask if we are looking for “content.”
-We don’t publish “content” like a website does.
-We publish original journalism and writing, complimented by original artwork and photography, from top talent around the world.
+We don’t publish “content” like a website does (i.e. listicles, “Why You Should Try These Rosés Now”, etc).

 REMEMBER: Stories must have international appeal.
 Would someone living in Hong Kong, or London, or Melbourne, or Toronto, want to read the idea you’re pitching?
 If not, then maybe reframe it with an angle that’s more universal, or it might not be the right fit.

-Artists and photographers, please send your portfolios and any ideas via email!
-We’d love to commission work from you and/or feature your work as a visual essay.
+Artists and photographers, please send your portfolios and any ideas via .

-This is what Terre Issue 1 looked like:
+This is what Pipette Issue 1 looked like: